 The UK Practical Driving Test: Complete Guide

-What happens on test day
+What happens on test day, step by step

 - Arrive 10 minutes early with your provisional driving licence.
 The examiner will call your name and confirm your details.